WebView-CG/Compatibility-Data-Project/behavioral/cookies.md

 ([reference](https://webkit.org/blog/10882/app-bound-domains/)).
 This means that third party cookies cannot be used by default.

-Applications can add the option to opt out of ITP by providing a property to their app configuration, but users will still have to opt into this behavior in their app settings.
+Applications can add the option to opt out of ITP by providing a property to their app configuration for some but not all use cases, but users will still have to opt into this behavior in their app settings.

 TODO: Complete me!